Odizinne/BigPictureTV/README.md

 - Clone: Every monitors enabled, mirrored.
 - External: Default monitor disabled, selected monitors enabled.

-**If you have multiple monitors, follow these steps to configure your preferred external monitor:**
+**If you have more than two monitors, follow these steps to configure your preferred external monitor:**

 1. Press Win + P and select the "External" option.
 2. Go to Windows Settings > System > Displays.